SuperDisk/hUGETracker/manual/src/hUGEDriver/integration.md

 ### Playing

 The function `hUGE_dosound` plays a single tick of the current song when called.
-Sounds simple?
-Well, unfortunately, there are a few of gotchas.

 First and foremost, *how often* should that function be called?
 That actually depends on what the song expects!

 **TODO: screenshot**

 If the song does not use "timer playback", then `hUGE_dosound` must be called once per frame.
-This is usually done either by calling it from your game's main loop (or whatever), or by calling it from your VBlank interrupt handler.
+This is usually done either by calling it from your game's main loop, or by calling it from your VBlank interrupt handler.
 However, if the song *does* use timer playback, then you must set the timer registers appropriately (TODO), and call `hUGE_dosound` from the timer interrupt handler.

-Using any interrupt handler exposes you to two additional gotchas:
+Using an interrupt handler exposes you to two additional constraints:

 - `hUGE_dosound` must not run in the middle of `hUGE_init`.
-- `hUGE_dosound` must not be called before the first call ever to `hUGE_init` complete.
+- `hUGE_dosound` must not be called before the first call ever to `hUGE_init`.

-Preferably, create a variable that you set to 0 on boot &amp; before calling `hUGE_init`, and to 1 after `hUGE_init` returns; in the interrupt handler, skip calling `hUGE_dosound` if the variable isn't 0.
-An alternative (popular, but with several drawbacks) is to disable interrupts (ASM: `di`+`ei`, GBDK: `__critical`) while you call `hUGE_init`.
+Preferably, create a variable that you set to 0 on boot before calling `hUGE_init`, and to 1 after `hUGE_init` returns; in the interrupt handler, skip calling `hUGE_dosound` if the variable isn't 0.
+An alternative is to disable interrupts (ASM: `di`+`ei`, GBDK: `__critical`) while you call `hUGE_init`.